AyishathNahda/E-commerce_Follow_Along/README.md

 - Considered additional features for better access control:
   - *Admin Access:* Restrict product creation to admin users only.
   - *Shop Profiles:* Implemented a feature where only users with shop profiles can upload products.
   - *Enhanced UI/UX:* Improved form design for a seamless user experience.

-Milestone 10: Creating the Product Schema and API Endpoint In this milestone, we focused on defining the structure of product data and creating an API endpoint to store product details in MongoDB.
+## Milestone 10: Creating the Product Schema and API Endpoint

+In this milestone, we focused on defining the structure of product data and creating an API endpoint to store product details in MongoDB.

-1. Product Schema Definition:
+### 1. Product Schema Definition:
-Defined a structured product schema using Mongoose to store product data in MongoDB.
+- Defined a structured product schema using Mongoose to store product data in MongoDB.
-Ensured each field has proper validation to maintain data integrity:
+- Ensured each field has proper validation to maintain data integrity:
-Name: Required, string
+  - *Name:* Required, string
-Description: Required, string
+  - *Description:* Required, string
-Price: Required, number, with validation for non-negative values Image URL(s): Required, array of strings for multiple image storage
+  - *Price:* Required, number, with validation for non-negative values
+  - *Image URL(s):* Required, array of strings for multiple image storage
-Category: Required, string
+  - *Category:* Required, string
-CreatedAt: Automatically generated timestamp
+  - *CreatedAt:* Automatically generated timestamp

-2. Endpoint Creation:
+### 2. Endpoint Creation:
-Developed a POST endpoint (/api/products) to accept product details from the frontend.
+- Developed a *POST* endpoint (/api/products) to accept product details from the frontend.
-Implemented validation to ensure only correctly formatted data is stored in the database.
+- Implemented validation to ensure only correctly formatted data is stored in the database.
-Saved product information to MongoDB using Mongoose models.
+- Saved product information to MongoDB using Mongoose models.

-3. Data Validation & Integrity:
+### 3. Data Validation & Integrity:
-Enforced strict validation to prevent invalid or incomplete product entries.
+- Enforced strict validation to prevent invalid or incomplete product entries.
-Returned appropriate error messages for missing or incorrect data inputs.
+- Returned appropriate error messages for missing or incorrect data inputs.

-4. Future Enhancements & Experimentation:
+### 4. Future Enhancements & Experimentation:
-Considered adding role-based access control:
+- Considered adding role-based access control:
-Admin Access: Only admin users can create new products.
+  - *Admin Access:* Only admin users can create new products.
-Shop Profiles: Restrict product uploads to users with a registered shop profile.
+  - *Shop Profiles:* Restrict product uploads to users with a registered shop profile.
-Image Upload Handling: Implement a cloud-based solution (e.g., Cloudinary, AWS S3) for better image management.
+  - *Image Upload Handling:* Implement a cloud-based solution (e.g., Cloudinary, AWS S3) for better image management.

 ## Milestone 11: Fetching and Displaying Product Data